New Candidate Experience During The Pandemic

 2. Work to put the right technologies and practices in place.
 Whether it’s Skype, Zoom, or a more HR-specific platform, make sure you can run all phases of your hiring practice remotely.

-3. Create opportunities for prospective and new hires to connect with the rest of the company.
+3. Create opportunities for prospective and new hires to connect with the rest of the organization.
 Set up video chats between the individual and their (prospective) team members.

 5. Add new team members to all relevant technology tools.
 Ensure that video chat technology is in tip-top working order.
 An IT support session is often the best second meeting to schedule, following a warm welcome.
 Communicate which channels should be used for team communication and which can be used for all other interactions (memes, water cooler chat, news stories).
 Make sure your new hire knows who to turn to if they need technology troubleshooting at short notice.